| The pool finish will start to hydrate

 by the homeowner or a trained pool technician during the

 service life of any pool surface.
+ALWAYS ADD A

 CHEMICAL TO WATER, NEVER WATER TO THE CHEMICAL.
+POOL FILLING DAY Step 1.
+Make sure the filtration equipment is

+operational.
 Step 2.
 Remove all floor return heads and

 directional eyeballs (if appropriate and recommended in

+your geographical area).
 Step 3.
 Based on temperature and type of

 finish, fill the pool to the middle of the skimmer or